flutter/website/flutter-for-react-native/index.md

 In Flutter, almost everything is a widget.

-Widgets are the basic building blocks of a Flutter app’s user interface and they form a hierarchy based on composition.
-Each widget nests inside, and inherits properties from its parent.
+Widgets are the basic building blocks of an app's user interface.
+You compose widgets into a hierarchy, called a widget tree.
+Each widget nests inside a parent widget and inherits properties from its parent.
+Even the application object itself is a widget.
 There is no separate “application” object.
 Instead, the root widget serves this role.

 A widget can define: